How to delete junk email rules by using MFCMAPI in an Exchange Server environment

-In the bottom pane, sort by the Tag column and locate 0x65EB001E.
+In the bottom pane, sort by the Tag column and locate 0x65EB001F.
 This tag corresponds to the JunkEmailRule value.
-(The screenshot for this step is listed below).

-After you locate the junk email rule by locating the 0x65EB001E tag, click to select IPM.ExtendedRule.Message again in the top pane.
+After you locate the junk email rule by locating the 0x65EB001F tag, select IPM.ExtendedRule.Message again in the top pane.

 Right-click IPM.ExtendedRule.Message and select Delete message.
 The Delete Item window will open.